Adyen/adyen-flutter/README.md

 # Adyen Flutter (beta)

 > [!IMPORTANT]
-> **This package is an beta version.
+> **This package is a beta version.
 Breaking changes might be included in later versions.**

 The Adyen Flutter package provides you with the building blocks to create a seamless checkout experience for your Android and iOS Flutter app.